 Nicknamed “Brave Woman,” Buffalo Calf Road Woman was a 19th-century Cheyenne warrior who strategically fought and rallied others at the Battle of the Rosebud and the Battle of Little Big Horn.
 While little is known about her life, she is considered one of the most heroic fighters in American history.

 Tamar the Great of Georgia

 TIME Magazine’s 2019 Person of the Year was Swedish teenage activist Greta Thunberg.
-Her iconic and powerful address to world leaders (theoretically putting old political cronies in their place) echoed through the speakers of computer and cellphones, forever changing the world’s perspective on climate change and the lack of action being taken to assure young people of a future, inhabitable planet.
+Her iconic and powerful address to world leaders (theoretically putting old political cronies in their place) echoed through the speakers of computers and cellphones, forever changing the world’s perspective on climate change and the lack of action being taken to assure young people of a future, inhabitable planet.
 Thunberg will no doubt go down in history, and her legacy is only beginning to take shape.

 The Night Witches

 The Nazis in World War II gave The Night Witches their name.
 There’s no hiding how terrified Nazi troops were of these all-female Russian fighter pilots, who bombed Nazi targets under the cloak of night.
 Formally, The Night Witches were the 588th Night Bomber Regiment who braved frigid temperatures, dark skies, and a hail of bullets to drop more than 23,000 tons of bombs and help WW2 come to a close.
 By the way, they did it in stripped-down plywood airplanes.
 To top it off, they frequently turned off their engines (to go into stealth mode) so they could silently approach their targets while gliding.

 Ruth Bader Ginsburg